 Students learn to respond to and create different forms of art.
-Specialist teachers teach Music and visual art.
+Specialist teachers teach music and visual art.
 This learning may integrate into the units of inquiry or be specifically related to stand alone music or art units.
-Class teachers also include aspects of art and music within their class programmes.
-Drama and Dance teaching may be integrated, where meaningful, into units of inquiry.
+Homeroom teachers also include aspects of art and music within their class programmes.
+Drama and dance teaching may be integrated, where meaningful, into units of inquiry.

-Students develop differently while learning in the arts and teachers differentiate for each student's learning needs.
-By the end of Grade One it is expected that most students will have experienced listening to different types of music from a variety of times and places.
+Students develop differently in arts learning and teachers differentiate for each student's learning needs.
+By the end of Grade Two, it is expected that students will have experienced listening to different types of music from a variety of times and places.
 They will have participated in different types of music making.
 They will have seen different examples of visual art from a variety of sources and used different techniques and media to produce their own works of art.
-They begin to understand that the arts can be used to communicate ideas, feelings and experiences.
+They understand that the arts can be used to communicate ideas, feeling and experiences.
 They reflect on their work and consider how it might be improved.